Overview and Description

 - Dense foreign bodies (metallic fillings), and radio-opaque contrast media (barium).

-Radiation at high doses can be harmful to tissues, and is typically measured in milli-Sieverts (mSv).
-An X-ray of the spine is equivalent to 1.5 mSv, or 6 months of natural background radiation, whereas an extremity X-ray is 0.001 mSV, or 3 hours.
+Radiation at high doses can be harmful to tissues and is typically measured in milli-Sieverts (mSv).
+An X-ray of the spine is equivalent to 1.5 mSv, or 6 months of natural background radiation, whereas an extremity X-ray is 0.001 mSV, or 3 hours of natural background radiation.
 For reference, people living in Colorado receive an extra 1.5 mSv per year than sea level, and a coast-to-coast flight exposes travelers to roughly 0.03 mSv.
-It would take roughly 38 chest X-rays to equal the amount of normal background radiation one receives over the course of a year.2
+It would take roughly 38 chest X-rays to equal the amount of normal background radiation one receives over the course of a year.3

 X-ray imaging is a relatively low cost, widely available, and highly utilized modality for the evaluation of various pathological states.
 It can assist the physiatrist in the diagnosis and evaluation of numerous conditions.
 Consideration should be given to cost in those without health insurance.